Essential Magnetohydrodynamics for Astrophysics: Reconnection

 \subsection{Reconnection at low $\beta$}

-The situation is intrinsically rather different in a low-$\beta$ environment.
-A low-$\beta$ field is close to a force-free configuration (unless very dynamic, $v\sim\va\gg\cs$, {\ctl see \ref{tilde}}).
-If a current sheet develops in it, it will be closer to the force-free variety than the (pressure-supported) current sheet assumed in most reconnection studies (cf.\ {\ctl sect.~\ref{sheets}}).
-Since force-free fields are so intimately connected with their boundaries ({\ctl sect.~\ref{boundrole}}), reconnection in this case is much more strongly determined by the boundaries than in a pressure supported sheet.
+A low-$\beta$ field is close to a force-free configuration (unless very dynamic, $v\sim\va\gg\cs$, {see \ref{tilde}}).
+If a current sheet develops, it will be closer to the force-free variety (lower right panel in Fig.\ \ref{csheet}) than the pressure supported current sheet discussed above and assumed in most reconnection studies.
+Since force-free fields are so intimately connected with their boundaries ({sect.~\ref{boundrole}}), reconnection in this case is much more strongly determined by the boundaries than in a pressure supported sheet.

-A well-studied example of reconnection in force-free fields is magnetic heating of the solar corona.
-The field in the low-density, but highly conducting atmosphere is anchored in the high-density plasma of the convective envelope.
-The fluid motions there displace the footpoints of the magnetic field lines extending into the atmosphere.
-The displacements at the two ends of a magnetic loop are uncorrelated, and the field gets wrapped into a tangled configuration.
-Since the displacements are slow compared with the Alfv\'en travel time along the field, the wrapping takes place as a series of quasi-static force-free configurations.

-Any sufficiently nontrivial displacement process at one or both ends of a bundle of field lines causes {\em chaotic mixing} ( {\ctlu\url{http://en.wikipedia.org/wiki/Chaotic_mixing}} ).
+A well-studied application is magnetic heating of the solar corona.
+The field in the low-density, but highly conducting atmosphere is anchored below the Sun's visible surface, in the high-density plasma of the convective envelope.
+The fluid motions in the envelope displace the footpoints of the magnetic field lines extending into the atmosphere.
+The convective displacements at the two ends of a magnetic loop are uncorrelated, and the field gets wrapped into a tangled configuration.
+The displacements are slow compared with the time scale on which the force free configuration settles to equilibrium: the Alfv\'en travel time along the field.
+The wrapping takes therefore place as a series of force-free configurations.
+Any sufficiently nontrivial flow field imposed at one or both ends of a bundle of field lines causes {\em chaotic mixing} (\url{http://en.wikipedia.org/wiki/Chaotic_mixing}).
 Suppose the imposed displacements at the boundary are smooth in space and in time.
 The direction of the field lines then varies smoothly across the volume.
-As the wrapping process proceeds, however, the length scale on which their direction varies decreases {\em exponentially} with time.
-A set of force-free current sheets develops in the volume.
-When the length scale across the sheets reaches the limit where ideal MHD applies, reconnection and energy dissipation set in.
-Because of the exponential nature of chaotic mixing, this happens after a finite amount of time which depends only logarithmically on the magnetic diffusivity.
+As the wrapping process proceeds, however, the distance over which their direction varies decreases exponentially with time.
+A fractal set of force-free current sheets develops in the volume.
+When the length scale across the sheets decreases below the limit where ideal MHD applies, reconnection and energy dissipation set in.
+Because of the exponential nature of chaotic mixing, this happens after a finite amount of time.